"Your own Self-Realization is the greatest service you can render the world."

 In Western psychology, self-realization often refers to the process of understanding one’s own unique qualities, strengths, and weaknesses, which brings a sense of fulfillment and purpose.
 It’s about achieving a higher level of personal awareness and actualization.

-In Eastern spirituality, however, self-realization—or Atma Jnana—is seen as the ultimate purpose of life.
+In Eastern spirituality, however, Self-realization—or Atma Jnana—is seen as the ultimate purpose of life.
 It goes beyond personal development and involves transcending the ego to realize one’s identity with the Atman (the true Self), which is not individual but universal.

 It’s the recognition that the personal self we believed existed is an illusion, and what remains is the universal Self—pure awareness or consciousness.